-The time of year with warmer water lasts for 3.7 months, from June 29 to October 21, with an average temperature above 83°F. The day of the year with the warmest water is September 4, with an average temperature of 84°F.
+The time of year with warmer water lasts for 3.7 months, from June 30 to October 22, with an average temperature above 83°F. The month of the year in Cancún with the warmest water is September, with an average temperature of 84°F.

-The time of year with cooler water lasts for 3.5 months, from December 24 to April 10, with an average temperature below 80°F. The day of the year with the coolest water is February 4, with an average temperature of 78°F.
+The time of year with cooler water lasts for 3.5 months, from December 25 to April 11, with an average temperature below 80°F. The month of the year in Cancún with the coolest water is February, with an average temperature of 79°F.

 To characterize how pleasant the weather is in Cancún throughout the year, we compute two travel scores.

 The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Cancún for general outdoor tourist activities is from early December to late March, with a peak score in the last week of January.

 Tourism Score in Cancún